paris-swc/advanced-numpy-lesson/02-broadcasting.md

 >>> a2 + b2
 array([[ 0,  1,  2],
        [10, 11, 12],
-       [20, 21, 22]])
+       [20, 21, 22],
+       [30, 31, 32]])
 ```

-Alternatively, you could directly add a 1D array to 2D array.
-NumPy will automatically "tile" the 1D array along the missing direction,:
+In the second example we add a one-dimensional array to a two-dimensional array.
+NumPy will automatically "tile" the 1D array along the missing direction:

 ```
 >>> a2 + b
 array([[ 0,  1,  2],
        [10, 11, 12],
-       [20, 21, 22]])
+       [20, 21, 22],
+       [30, 31, 32]])
 ```

 However, in this case no copy of `b` array is involved.
-NumPy will instead look up the same data twice -- we will cover the mechanism behind it at the end of the lesson.
-To obtain a column vector from a 1D array we need to convert it to 2D array by a special `np.newaxis` object:
+NumPy will instead use the same data in `b` for each row of `a` -- we will cover the mechanism behind it at the end of the lesson.

+In the third example we add a single column with a single vector.
+To obtain a column array from a 1D array we need to convert it to 2D array of four rows and one column.
+In NumPy we can add singular dimensions (dimensions of size 1) by a special object `np.newaxis`:

 ```
 >>> a.shape
-(3,)
+(4,)
 >>> a_column = a[:, np.newaxis]
 >>> a_column.shape
-(3, 1)
+(4, 1)
 >>> a_column
 array([[ 0],
        [10],
-       [20]])
+       [20],
+       [30]])
 ```

 We can add a column vector and a 1D array: